leidZhang/QCar-Remote-Control/README.md

 cd src
 python3 main.py
 ```
 4a.
-Configure the settings using the GUI.
+Configure the settings using the GUI. <br>
 4b.
 Execute the main components and control your QCar.

 ### Note